chivushka/test-developstoday/README.md

-# test-developstoday
-to install dependencies run in each folder: yarn; to run frontend write: yarn dev; to run backend write: yarn start;
+### How to setup and run current full-stack application
+- Backend
+  -  For installing dependencies run `yarn` in backend folder
+  -  To start an application run `yarn start`
+- Frontend
+  -  For installing dependencies run `yarn` in frontend folder
+  -  To start an application run `yarn dev`